bethanycayeradcliff/spokenweb-pedagogy-workshop/pages/classroom-quick-start-guide.md

 - Add a label for your audiovisual file.
 The label refers to the title of the audiovisual material to which you will be providing a URL and should be human-readable.

 - Add “Audio File URL.”
-This is the direct link to the audiovisual file.If you need to create a link, see our [Supplemental Documentation](#supplemental) below.
+This is the direct link to the audiovisual file.

  - Add the duration of your audiovisual file.
 Duration can be input in minutes:seconds or hours:minutes:seconds.